seL4/microkit/docs/manual.md

 Note that this API is only available when the PD making the call has been configured to have SMC enabled in the SDF.
-Note that when the kernel makes the actual SMC, it cannot pre-empt the Secure Monito rand therefore any kernel WCET properties are no longer guaranted.
+Note that when the kernel makes the actual SMC, it cannot pre-empt the Secure Monitor and therefore any kernel WCET properties are no longer guaranted.

 # System Description File {#sysdesc}